kartikk221/hyper-express/README.md

         * `handler`: `(Websocket: websocket, Number: code, String: message) => {}`.

 ## Websocket
-Below is a breakdown of the `Websocket` connection object made available through `WebsocketRoute` event handlers representing connections.
+Below is a breakdown of the `Websocket` (`uWS.Websocket`) connection object made available through `WebsocketRoute` event handlers representing connections.

 #### Websocket Properties
-The `Websocket` object has no inherent properties and only contains the `user_data` provided during upgrade as its properties.
+The `Websocket` object has no inherent properties and only contains the `data` provided during the `upgrade(data)` call as its properties.

 #### Websocket Methods
 * `close()`: Forcefully closes the connection and immediately calls the close handler.